-- 1. While on the call, press (Transfer), and then enter the extension number. - 2.
+- 1. While on the call, press the TRANSFER button, and then enter the extension number. - 2.
 Do one of the following: - Wait for an answer, announce the call, and then hang up.
-If the extension is unavailable, press the flashing IC or Call button to return to the caller. - Hang up to transfer the call and disconnect the call from your telephone.
+If the extension is unavailable, press the flashing IC or CALL button to return to the caller. - Hang up to transfer the call and disconnect the call from your telephone.